 In a nutshell

-If you're thinking about starting a career in construction and property, returning to education or want to develop your current career in the construction industry, then our HNC Construction course is ideal for you.
+If you're thinking about starting a career in construction and property, returning to education or want to develop your current career in the built environment sector, then our HNC Construction course is ideal for you.

-The course is aligned with the requirements of a professional career in construction, and provides training in the technical and practical elements to satisfy industry and employer needs.
+The course is aligned with the requirements of a professional career in the built environment, and provides training in the technical and practical skills to satisfy industry and employer needs.

-Delivered by one of the UK's leading centres for construction education, you'll study a wide range of construction-related topics.
+Delivered by one of the UK's leading centres for built environment education, you'll study a wide range of construction and property related topics.
 On successful completion, you will have an industry recognised qualification which will support your future career development.
 You also have the option of progressing onto one of our built environment degrees, including Quantity Surveying, Architectural Design & Technology, Construction Project Management, Building Surveying or Real Estate Surveying.

-- Study a range of modules which will develop your professional and technical competencies, ready to build a career in the construction industry
+- Study a range of modules which will develop your professional and technical competencies, ready for a fulfilling built environment career

-- Build your knowledge about the practicalities and legalities involved in constructing, managing and maintaining a site
+- Build your knowledge about the practicalities and legalities involved in delivering built environment projects

 - Develop your presentation, communication and interpersonal skills